idealcodes/clic-2014/_abstracts/johan-nielsen.md

 equations over F[x], F being the base field of the code.
 The resulting problem becomes a generalised Padé approximation over F[x], which can be solved by finding a "short" vector in an explicitly given F[x] lattice.
-This in turn can be found using recent methods from algebra, though the notion of "short" involves some extra difficulties.
+This in turn can be found using recent methods from computer algebra, though the notion of "short" involves some extra difficulties.

 Our method applies to two approaches of decoding beyond half the minimum